Author Instructions at PathologyOutlines.com

 Copyright: 2012-2023, PathologyOutlines.com, Inc.

 - Medical renal topic template

 - Microbiology & parasitology topic template

-- Stains and molecular markers topic template
+- Stains, CD markers & molecular markers topic template

 - Staging topic template

 - Please note that to write for us, we need you to follow our format.
 This means writing in bullet points rather than complete sentences, adding references as PMIDs next to the relevant text, providing captions and legends for images and following specific format requirements for sections such as Sample pathology report and Board review questions.
 As a free website, we are not able to rewrite significant portions of text and we cannot accept submissions until they meet our requirements.

 - We estimate it takes 10-15 hours to write a topic and obtain images.

 - Authors typically work on one topic at a time and only those confirmed by us.
 After confirmation, we will email you a Word document of the topic as it currently exists along with our procedures.
 Please email the completed topic to us for review.
 A comprehensive writeup is 1,000-2,000 words (award winners are typically longer).
 There is no word limit, but we prefer concise writing.
 We will return it with a list of necessary changes, Our Editorial Board members and Deputy Editor for the subspecialty will then review.
 If you do send us more than one topic, we will hold the other submissions until the first topic has gone through the editing process and is published online.
 This way, you can apply any formatting or style changes that are needed to all further topics prior to submission.